MobilityData/mobility-database-interface/README.md

 $ sudo apt-get install python3.8
 ```

-If Pip is not installed on your computer, get it with the following command :
+If Pip is not installed on your computer, get it with the following commands :
 ```
 curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py
 sudo python get-pip.py